SchreinerFR/TraitMoments/README.md

 Furthermore the three distributions strongly differ with regard to the fourth moment, the kurtosis which is a characterization of a distributions “tailedness” or “peakedness”.
-Community 1 is quite peaked around a value of approximately 0.2, but also has a tail that extends far to the right.
-Although the distribution for community 5 looks less peaked at first glance, it has the highest kurtosis, as its tails are less pronounced than those of community 1.
-The distribution for community 9 has the least marked peak and short tails, i.e. a low kurtosis, which in the sense of Le Bagousse-Pinguet et al. (2021) would be indicative for a high functional evenness.
+Community 1 and 5 are characterised by a unimodal distribution with a relatively accentuated peak.
+The distribution for Community 9 is relatively flat overall without a pronounced peak, i.e. a low kurtosis, which in the sense of Le Bagousse-Pinguet et al. (2021) would be indicative for a high functional evenness.

 ## Special note on community-weighted means (CWMs)